 More Early Years Event Pages for September

-Let's recycle! ♻️ Recycle Week is an annual event in the UK that typically takes place in 2025 between 22nd and 28th September.
+Monday 14th - Sunday 20th September 2026: Let's recycle! ♻️ Recycle Week is an annual event in the UK.
 Organised by WRAP (Waste & Resources Action…

-See clearly, learn happily!
-National Eye Health Week is a fantastic annual campaign in the UK, taking place from September 22nd to 28th in 2025.
+Monday 21st - Sunday 27th September 2026: See clearly, learn happily!
+National Eye Health Week is a fantastic annual campaign in the UK.
 Promoted by Eye Health UK, its aim is to raise…

-Get up and get active!
+Wednesday 16th September 2026: Get up and get active!
 National Fitness Day is the UK's biggest annual celebration of physical activity.
-Organised by ukactive, it takes place on September 24th, 2025.
+Organised by ukactive, in 2026 it takes place on September 16th.
 The day aims to highlight…

 Explore special dates (including awareness dates, festivals, celebrations & events) relevant to your EYFS & KS1 children